-The old main road 7 was a narrow road with closely spaced interchanges.
-The number of vehicles between Hamina and Vaalimaa amounted to 6,000 per day, 3,500 of which crossed the state border.
+Road 170, e.g. the old main road 7, is a narrow road with closely spaced interchanges.
+Before the construction of the highway, the number of vehicles between Hamina and Vaalimaa amounted to 6,000 per day, 3,500 of which crossed the state border.
 The share of heavy-duty vehicles was 30 %.
-During peak periods, the large traffic volumes caused up to 30 kilometres long queues of lorries at the border.
-The insufficient road capacity did not meet the transport needs, and traffic volumes were expected to double during this decade.
+During peak periods, the large traffic volumes caused up to 30 kilometres long queues of lorries at the border and the road's capacity was not sufficient to meet the transport needs.
+Additionally, traffic volumes have been expected to more than double during this decade.

-A high number of pedestrians and cyclists used the road between Virojoki and Vaalimaa.
+A high number of pedestrians and cyclists also use the road between Virojoki and Vaalimaa.
 On this stretch of road there were an average of six personal injury accidents and at least one road fatality each year.

 Project content and objectives

 The new motorway, which was finalized in March 2018, was built just north of road 170, e.g. the old main road 7.
 The main road now runs parallel to the the motorway and it was improved during the year 2018, for instance by building roads for pedestrians and cyclists.

 Fast and convenient travel the area is now more secure and comfortable.Travelling is eight minutes quicker than previously, and planning journeys became more predictable.
 By 2040 the number of traffic accidents resulting in injury will be reduced by 60 %.

 Noise, pollution and safety issues that have been burdening people living along the road have disappeared.
 Excellent noise barriers reduces significantly noise pollution.
 Groundwater in the area has been protected.
 Careful study of important environmental and cultural attractions had been made and was taken into consideration during construction.